AppliedBioinformatics/BioNanoAnalyst/README.md

   2. After install python and all required python packages, please run the application using $ python App.py.

-  A tutorial is given in the Wiki page: https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst-in-terminal
+ A tutorial is given in the Wiki page to show how to run BioNanoAnalyst: https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst-in-terminal

 #Note: